 Herby chickens cooked in verjus.

-And at the end of it all, a cork, a gift, the flowers on the patio table.
+And at the end of it all, a cork, the flowers, and gifts on the sunroom table...